LooDaHu/ARORA_General_-Introduction/README.md

        ]

 6. The virtual environment is recommended.
-No matter which way you choose, please make sure the required packages are installed on the correspending
+No matter which way you choose, please make sure the required packages are installed on the corresponding environment.
+For example, if you use the virtual environment, the problem like package not found can happen when you install the packages on the original python.

 Here is a [tutorial](https://wsvincent.com/django-rest-framework-tutorial/) could be help at set-up stage.
 ## FIie structure and explanation